-The Parque Nacional de Donana is Europe’s largest national park protected by a UNESCO agreement.
-A wetland area it contains several rare animal species, notably the elusive Iberian Lynx and the Spanish imperial eagle.
-There are many deer, wild boar, badgers, otters and birds including vultures and eagles.
+The Parque Nacional de Doñana is Europe’s largest national park protected by a UNESCO agreement.
+A wetland area, it contains several rare animal species, notably the elusive Iberian Lynx and the Spanish imperial eagle.
+There are also a number of deers, wild boars, badgers, otters and birds including vultures and eagles.

-In the protected park are the Casa de las Salinas de San Isidro, Palacio de las Marismillas, Torre de San Jacinto, Palacio del Ray, El Palacio de Donana, Casa de Santa Olalla, Torre de la Higuera o Matalascanas is a purpose build beach resort and Ruinas Torre Vigia.
+In the protected park are the Casa de las Salinas de San Isidro, Palacio de las Marismillas, Torre de San Jacinto, Palacio del Ray, El Palacio de Doñana, Casa de Santa Olalla, Torre de la Higuera o Matalascanas which is a purpose build beach resort and Ruinas Torre Vigia.

 Continuing up the coast from Huelva is Punta Umbria, Urbanisation Pinos del Mar, Laguna del Portil, Nuevo Portil, El Rompido, Nueva Umbria, La Antilla, Islantilla, Casa Azul, Isla Cristina is a resort with 4 miles of blue flag beaches, then the town of Ayamonte which borders Portugal.

 Are you thinking of moving to the Costa del la Luz?

 We have a useful article here with suggestions on the best places to live.